GuildCrafts/web-development-js/_goals/158-Core_Algorithms-Classic_Numeric_and_Set.md

 - [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] Functions are small and serve a single purpose.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+__FEEDBACK:__ I think this is a case where weighting these specs would be useful.

 ### Stretch